ssfsx17/ffpnp/Jobs/JobDetails/TempleKnight.md

 Disable (14 MP) (single) - Attempt to cause Disable status (6).

+Inertial Fortress (24 MP) (multi) - Give an amount of Shield HP equal to your weapon damage.

 ### Temporal Blade T9

 Break (24 MP) (single) - Attempt to cause Petrify status (20).

+Entrust (single) - Give all AP to one ally.

 ### Temporal Blade T10

 Big Chicken (36 MP) (multi) - Attempt to cause Chicken status (12).

-Inertial Fortress (18 MP) (multi) - Give an amount of Shield HP equal to your weapon damage.
+Lifesiphon (80 MP) (single) - Attack, and ignore Defense.
+Gain an amount of AP equal to your passive gain at the start of the round.